-Horizon 1 innovations are easier to justify when it comes to the time for your team’s yearly review.
+Horizon 1 innovations are easier to justify when it comes time for your team’s yearly review.
 That’s because tangible results will be within sight.
 Often, projects that fall under the horizon 1 umbrella are those that optimize what the organization already has.
-Think incremental, small optimizations of your existing product by expanding your user base step-by-step or improving internal processes.
+Think incremental, small optimizations of your existing product by expanding your user base step by step or improving internal processes.

 What are horizon 2 innovations?